FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Preliminary work on prompt optimization via GEPA

 Because FEM-Bench 2025 only consists of 33 tasks and GEPA requires access to sample tasks for training, we restrict our exploration to one specific and limited scenario.
 Specifically, we trained the GEPA optimizer on all tasks, except Tier 1, Tier 2, and Tier 3 variants of the \texttt{MSA\_3D\_elastic\_critical\_load} task which is the most complex task in FEM-bench 2025 suite encompassing all other tasks in \texttt{MSA\_3D} domain.
 As presented in Table~\ref{tab:results}, the versions of this task without helper functions provided (T3 for no helper functions, T2 for only local geometric stiffness matrix provided) are two of the most challenging tasks for the tested models.

 Our protocol is as follows.
 We used the GEPA optimizer implemented in the DSpy~\citep{khattab2024dspy, khattab2022demonstrate} framework, with the system-aware merge strategy which merges the prompts in the pool that have a complementary strategy~\citep{agrawal2025gepa}, a minibatch size of 3 and all other parameters set to their defaults.
 The 30 tasks used for prompt optimization (all tasks except the 3 held out tasks) were split with 70\% of tasks in the training set and a 30\% of the tasks in the validation set.
 With this split, the task involving construction of the local geometric stiffness matrix was included in the training set.
 In our implementation, we use the prompt generated by the FEM-bench 2025 as presented in Listing~\ref{lst:code_prompt_template} for the coding task as the input to the optimizer, and the reflection stage uses the respective reference function implemented in the task to give feedback to the reflecting LLM.
+In the GEPA optimizer the mutation side of the genetic algorithm is handled by the reflection model.
+The reflection model is an LLM tasked with performing implicit credit assignment to the candidate prompts, diagnosing their issues, and outputting a revised, prompt instruction to fix those issues.
+The reflection model in the GEPA optimizer can be different from the LLM used to generate the task codes or tests.
+However, a study by Pandey et al. \cite{pandey2026beyond} suggests that prompts optimized by a reflection LLM from the same model family as the code generation LLM result in better performance.
 Here we only tested \texttt{gemini-3-pro-preview} and \texttt{gpt-5} as the reflection model using the default reasoning effort parameter across three GEPA optimization budgets: ``light'', ``medium'', and ``heavy''.
+The budget controls how many reflection and refinement iterations GEPA is allowed to perform during optimization, with higher budgets enabling more rounds of prompt evolution at the cost of additional LLM calls.
+The specific iteration counts associated with each budget are reported in Table \ref{tab:gepa-table}.